 This examination sequence policy does not apply to or affect candidates who have taken any NPME exam (whether Part, Part II or Part III) prior to January 1, 2010.
-If you did take any exam prior to January 1, 2010, you must still pass Parts I and II before applying for Part III.
+If you did take any exam prior to January 1, 2010, you must still pas s Parts I and II before applying for Part III.

-Beginning with the Class of 2015, excluding the Class of 2016, and continuing with the class of 2017, there are two components to the Part II examination: the Part II written and the Part II CSPE.
+Beginning with the Class of 2015, and excluding the Classes of 2016, 2021, and 2022, there are two components to the Part II examination: the Part II written and the Part II CSPE.
 Candidates must pass the Part II written examination and the Part II CSPE before the Part III examination can be taken.
 Additionally, candidates must meet certain eligibility requirements prior to taking each examination.